Aboudoc/Compound/README.md

 We are going to supply 1 `WBTC` then borrow max amount of `DAI`

-To fix:

-- A loop is used to increase time using `evm_increaseTime`.
-Find a better way to increase time
-- Issue using big numbers.
-Find how to convert/trunc `borrowAmount` computed
-- Why shortfal = 0 after whereas liquidity close to 0?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Long and Short